-Prohibiting the transfer of money from these cash funds to the General Fund means that more money will potentially be available for capital construction and controlled maintenance projects at state institutions of higher education, water-related loans and programs, and energy impact assistance grants and direct distributions.
+Prohibiting the transfer of money from these cash funds to the General Fund means that more money will potentially be available for capital construction and controlled maintenance projects at state institutions of higher education.
 However, other state programs that would have been funded by the potential transfer will either face cuts or must find funding from other sources.
-Thus, the ultimate impact is conditional on what choice the General Assembly makes regarding future budget decisions.
+Thus, the ultimate impact is conditional on what choice the General Assembly makes.